 \subsection{Looking beyond the TRAPPIST-1 system}

-Let us now interpret the results from Secs. \ref{SecHeat} and \ref{SecTid} in a more general setting.
-We shall hold the mass, radius, orbital eccentricity and effective temperature of the planet to be fixed (equalling that of Earth), since we are interested in determining how the properties of the host star influence the tidal forces; the planet can thus be interpreted as an Earth-analog, albeit in a superficial sense.
+We now interpret the results from Secs. \ref{SecHeat} and \ref{SecTid} in a more general setting.
+We hold the mass, radius, orbital eccentricity and effective temperature of the planet to be fixed (equalling that of Earth), since we are interested in determining how the properties of the host star influence the tidal forces; the planet can thus be interpreted as an Earth-analog, albeit in a superficial sense.

 Along the lines of \citet{LiLo17}, we choose $L_\star \propto M_\star^3$ as an approximate mass-luminosity relationship.
 For fixed values of the planetary parameters, it is easy to show that $d \propto L_\star^{1/2}$, thereby leading us to $d \propto M_\star^{3/2}$.
 Thus, we are led to the relations: